hail-is/hail/hail/python/hail/docs/guides/genetics.rst

         .. container:: toggle-content

-            The :func:`.linear_regression` method is more efficient than using the :func:`.aggregators.linreg` aggregator.
+            The :meth:`.LinearRegressionModel.regress_rows` method is more efficient than using the :func:`.aggregators.linreg` aggregator.
 However, the :func:`.aggregators.linreg` aggregator is more flexible (multiple covariates can vary by entry) and returns a richer set of statistics.